 A doctor often can fix a serious congenital heart defect with a catheter, which is a slim, flexible tube.

 In a cardiac catheterization, the doctor inserts the catheter into a blood vessel in your leg.
-She then carefully guides it to your heart to make the repair.
+They then carefully guide it to your heart to make the repair.

 Surgeons can do a lot with these catheters.